photoprism/photoprism-docs/docs/user-guide/backups/index.md

 # Creating Backups

-At a minimum, a backup of PhotoPrism should include the files in [your *originals* folder](../../getting-started/docker-compose.md#photoprismoriginals) and [an SQL dump](https://mariadb.com/kb/en/mariadb-dumpmysqldump/) of the database.
+At a minimum, a backup of PhotoPrism should include the files in [your *originals* folder](../../getting-started/docker-compose.md#photoprismoriginals) and a copy of the index database.
 We also recommend backing up [the *storage* folder](../../getting-started/docker-compose.md#photoprismstorage) so that you don't need to recreate any thumbnail or sidecar files, and your backup includes the complete configuration.

+=== "MariaDB"

     The easiest way to create a full backup is to run the backup command to generate a MariaDB database dump as shown below.
 Then back up your *originals* and *storage* folders using any standard file backup utility.

+=== "SQLite"

-Should you use SQLite instead of MariaDB, a full backup of both folders is mandatory, but it is not required to [create a dump](../../getting-started/advanced/backups.md#sqlite-backups) first because the database files are already in the *storage* folder.
+    If you use SQLite instead of MariaDB, a full backup of both folders is mandatory, but it is not required to [create a dump](../../getting-started/advanced/backups.md#sqlite-backups) first because the database files are already in the *storage* folder.

 ## Backup Command